My 15 Favourite Things to Do in Wrocław, Poland

 A large pond inside the Japanese Garden in Wrocław with a bridge and various trees in the background

-6. Spend an afternoon exploring the African fauna
+6. Spend an afternoon exploring African fauna

 A giraffe at the Wrocław Zoo with the Centennial Hall building in the background